-Increasing evidence suggest that dietary PUFA affect the cell function by modifying the epigenome, especially, by DNA methylation[27].
-There is a two-way correlation between PUFA and epigenetics.
-This means that PUFA can change the processes of epigenetics, and these epigenetic processes play an important role in the biosynthesis of PUFA.
-For example, Niculescu et al[102] reported that DNA methylation of the promoter of the FADS2 gene, increased in the liver of the offspring of mice consuming an α-LNA supplementary diet during pregnancy[102].
-Furthermore, DNA hypermethylation of FADS2, and also the levels of histone methylation in placentae, and in adipose tissue, were stimulated after increased fish oil intake.
-Additionally, nutritional ω-3 PUFA supplementation in pregnant women affect the offspring DNA methylation through induction of genomic global DNA methylation in cord blood leukocytes, and a high-fat diet altered the DNA methylation status of target genes[103].
+Increasing evidence suggests that dietary PUFAs affect cell function by modifying the epigenome, especially, DNA methylation[27].
+There is a two-way correlation between PUFAs and epigenetics.
+This means that PUFAs can change the processes of epigenetics, and these epigenetic processes play an important role in the biosynthesis of PUFAs.
+For example, Niculescu et al[102] reported that DNA methylation of the promoter of the FADS2 gene, increased in the liver of the offspring of mice consuming a diet supplemented with α-LNA during pregnancy[102].
+Furthermore, DNA hypermethylation of FADS2, and the levels of histone methylation in placentae, and in adipose tissue, were stimulated after increased fish oil intake.
+Additionally, nutritional ω-3 PUFA supplementation in pregnant women affected offspring DNA methylation through induction of genomic global DNA methylation in cord blood leukocytes, and a high-fat diet altered the DNA methylation status of target genes[103].

-Aslibekyan et al[104] showed that there is an association between numerous biologically important epigenetic markers, including regions on chromosomes 3, 10 and 16, and long term consumption of seafood-derived ω-3 PUFA.
+Aslibekyan et al[104] showed an association between numerous biologically important epigenetic markers, including regions on chromosomes 3, 10 and 16, and long-term consumption of seafood-derived ω-3 PUFAs.
 Another study demonstrated that treatment of U937 leukemic cells with EPA (100 µmol/L), increased the mRNA expression of CCAAT/enhancer-binding proteins C/EBP-β, C/EBP-ẟ, and c-Jun, which was accompanied by single specific locus demethylation of the C/EBP-ẟ promoter[105].
 Moreover, the addition of DHA diminished the global level of dimethyl forms of H3K4, H3K9, H3K27, H3K36 and H3K79 in M17 neuroblastoma cells[106].
-Furthermore, the beneficial effect of -3 PUFA has been reported in preventing inflammatory disorders via epigenetic modulation of the immune system.
+Furthermore, the beneficial effect of -3 PUFAs has been reported in the prevention of inflammatory disorders via epigenetic modulation of the immune system.
 For example, Lee et al[107] reported that ω-3 PUFA supplementation may modulate methylation levels in LINE1 repetitive elements, IFNγ and IL13, during pregnancy.
-Another investigation by Boigues et al[28] shows the role of PUFA in the modulation of genes’ promoters linked with lipid metabolism, and the regulation of specific microRNAs’ activity.
+Another investigation by Boigues et al[28] showed that the role of PUFAs in the modulation of gene promoters was linked with lipid metabolism, and regulation of the activity of specific microRNAs.

 POLYUNSATURATED FATTY ACIDS AND POSSIBLE DNA METHYLATION MECHANISMS IN Colorectal cancer

-Anti-tumor effects of dietary PUFA, especially, EPA and DHA on reduced risk of colorectal cancer has been established.
-For advanced CRC, 5-fluorouracil based chemotherapy is the first-line treatment[108].
+The anti-tumor effects of dietary PUFAs, especially EPA and DHA, on the reduced risk of CRC has been established.
+For advanced CRC, 5-fluorouracil-based chemotherapy is the first-line treatment[108].
 Vasudevan et al[109] demonstrated that EPA by itself or in combination with other agents, including 5-fluorouracil could be a potential preventive strategy for recurring CRC, in both in vitro and in vivo models.
-Huang et al[110] demonstrated that treatment of CRC rat model with -3 PUFA was accompanied by decreased in the tumor incidence and tumor size as well as they found that there is a close correlation between the anticancer effects of ω -3 PUFA, and increased genomic DNA hydroxymethylation.
-Moreover, it has been suggested that PUFA has a role in modulation of gene silencing by affecting genes’ promoter methylation.
+Huang et al[110] demonstrated that treatment of a CRC rat model with -3 PUFA was accompanied by decreased tumor incidence and tumor size and a close correlation was found between the anticancer effects of ω -3 PUFA, and increased genomic DNA hydroxymethylation.
+Moreover, it has been suggested that PUFAs have a role in modulation of gene silencing by affecting gene promoter methylation.
 For instance, treatment of colon cancer cells with fish oil and pectin increased apoptosis, which was accompanied by increased methylation in the Bcl-2 promoter[111].
 Ceccarelli et al[112] indicated that EPA directly regulates and demethylates DNA in hepatocarcinoma cell lines.
-Furthermore, Serini et al[94] showed that during the treatment of the inflammatory response of the large bowel with ω-3, PUFAs have altered the M2 macrophage polarization, and might exert beneficial effects on gene expression through epigenetic modification.
-Overall, these data suggesting that alteration in epigenetic pathways were factually may be involved in the anticancer property of ω-3 PUFA.
+Furthermore, Serini et al[94] showed that during treatment of the inflammatory response of the large bowel with ω-3 PUFAs altered M2 macrophage polarization, and may exert beneficial effects on gene expression through epigenetic modification.
+Overall, these data suggest that alterations in epigenetic pathways may be involved in the anticancer properties of ω-3 PUFAs.